top of page

 Reporting Uncharted Dangers, Changes, or Errors

-Mariners are pivotal in upholding maritime sector safety by alerting authorities to uncharted dangers, changes, or errors in nautical products.
-This collective effort ensures the precision and thoroughness of nautical navigation alerts.
-It fosters marine navigation safety information across the maritime domain.
+Mariners play a crucial role in maintaining maritime sector safety by notifying authorities of uncharted hazards, changes, or inaccuracies in nautical products.
+This collaborative effort guarantees the accuracy and completeness of nautical navigation alerts, promoting marine navigation safety information throughout the maritime domain.

 A vibrant nautical chart spread out on a wooden table, surrounded by navigational tools such as a compass, dividers, and a globe

-Modern tankers must report any depth under 30 meters.
 Reports of shoal soundings, uncharted dangers, and issues with aids to navigation can be radioed to the nearest coast radio station.
-Even with incomplete information, reports should be made with as much detail as possible for verification.
+Even with incomplete information, reports should be made with as much detail as possible.

 Accurate location details are essential when reporting.
-Latitude and Longitude should only be specified when fixed by GPS or Astronomical Observations.
+Latitude and Longitude should only be specified when obtained by GPS.
 Upon receiving Hydrographic Notes, the National Hydrographic Office sends an acknowledgment, using the sender's ship or name as authority for the reported data.

 Organization